Dr Yulia Nesterova

 Education, Development, and Peace in general.

-- Addressing inequalities/injustices faced by minority groups (Indigenous, religious, and ethnic) in and through education/learning
+- Addressing inequalities/injustices faced by minority groups (Indigenous, religious, cultural, and ethnic) and other disadvantaged and vulnerable groups in and through education/learning

 - The role of education in peacebuilding, reconciliation, and conflict transformation

-- Local, place-based, community-driven solutions and programming for development
+- Local, place-based, community-driven solutions and programming for development, education, and peace

 - Ethical and effective engagement of marginalised (unreachable) populations in peacebuilding and development